compbiofan/ResearchInterests/README.md

 **<a name="multiple_datasets"></a>Joint Analysis with Multiple Datasets**

-   - **DNA, RNA, immune on multi-region bulk and single cell**   Non-Genetic Intra-Tumor Heterogeneity Is a Major Predictor of Phenotypic Heterogeneity and Ongoing Evolutionary Dynamics in Lung Tumors
+   - **DNA, RNA, immune on multi-region bulk and single cell:**   Non-Genetic Intra-Tumor Heterogeneity Is a Major Predictor of Phenotypic Heterogeneity and Ongoing Evolutionary Dynamics in Lung Tumors

 **<a name="molecular_timing_of_mutations"></a>Molecular Timing of Mutations**

-   - **PCAWG reconstructing history**   Gerstung, Moritz, et al. "The evolutionary history of 2,658 cancers."
+   - **PCAWG reconstructing history:**   Gerstung, Moritz, et al. "The evolutionary history of 2,658 cancers."
 Nature 578.7793 (2020): 122-128.

-   - **PCAWG DNA and RNA**    Calabrese, Claudia, et al. "Genomic basis for RNA alterations in cancer."
+   - **PCAWG DNA and RNA:**    Calabrese, Claudia, et al. "Genomic basis for RNA alterations in cancer."
 Nature 578.7793 (2020): 129-136.
 (PCAWG paper in 2020, having both whole genome sequencing and trascript alteration data.)